clpalomi/work-stack/README.md

 # work-stack
-visual display of different stacks of work
+Visual display of different stacks of work